Many bar takers are obsessed with the idea of memorization for the bar exam.

 You must be able to recall (retrieve at appropriate times), not merely recognize, be familiar, or even memorize (encode into memory).

-So far, these mythbusters have cautioned you against tunnel vision and overreliance on the “easy work” of memorizing.
+So far, these mythbusters have cautioned you against tunnel vision and overreliance on the “busy work” of memorizing.
 But memorization is still required.

-It helps if you boil down the most important issues and rules (which you can see by using a streamlined reference) and expose yourself to past exam questions to see what gets tested often.
+It helps with memorizing rule statements and issues if you boil down the most important ones (which you can do by using a streamlined reference) and expose yourself to past exam questions to see what gets tested often.

 This raises the question: How do you memorize and remember the material?